|Publishing Industry Career Development Grants||November 2020||closed 22 March 2021||early May 2021|

 Who can apply

 - Individuals working in trade and educational publishing companies, literary magazines and journals, and literary agencies in Australia may apply.

-- The applicant must have a minimum of five-years’ experience working in-house or freelance for a publishing company or the equivalent at an Australian literary agency.
+- Applicants must have a minimum of five years’ experience working in-house or freelance for a publishing company or the equivalent at an Australian literary agency.

 - Applicants must be Australian citizens or permanent residents.